 Maria Island’s pristine untouched beaches, the crystal clear waters of the surrounding Marine Reserve and scenery like the magnificent Mt Maria and Bishop and Clerk peaks will take your breath away.

-Maria Island is also famous for its abundance of wildlife being home to rare and endangered species like the Swift Parrot and Cape Barron Goose and of course, the Tasmanian Devil.
+Maria Island is also famous for its abundant wildlife, home to rare and endangered species like the Swift Parrot, Cape Barron Goose and the Tasmanian Devil.